 Why homemade and not packaged snacks?
 After-all, they are easier right?

 Do you really think packaged foods are easier?
-Ok you are right, it usually is… But I can tell you this – if you have the right recipes it’s not hard at all especially if you can plan ahead.
+Ok you are right, it usually is...
+But I can tell you this - if you have the right recipes it is not hard to formulate homemade gluten free snacks for kids if you can plan ahead.

 In the long run most packaged foods are processed and non gluten free snacks for kids contain harmful substances that are known to cause disease, ADHD, energy depletion, depression, arthritis, constipation, diarrhea, emotional behaviors and more.